Eating Disorders Overview

-The patient’s overall physical condition, psychology, behavior, social circumstances, and health insurance determine the type of treatment facility -- inpatient hospitalization, residential hospitalization, partial hospitalization, or outpatient care.
-Patients and their families should discuss with their doctors the various options available and how structured and intense the treatment should be.
+The person's overall physical condition, psychology, behavior, social circumstances, and health insurance determine the type of treatment facility, such as inpatient hospitalization, residential hospitalization, partial hospitalization, or outpatient care.
+People and their families should discuss with their doctors the various options available and how structured and intense the treatment should be.

 - Weight loss continues even with outpatient treatment

-- Depression is severe or the patient is suicidal
+- Depression is severe or the person is suicidal

-- There are symptoms of medical complications (disturbed heart rate, low potassium levels, altered mental status, low blood pressure, severe sensations of cold)
+- There are symptoms of medical complications (disturbed heart rate, low potassium levels, and low core body temperature)

-When severe metabolic or medical problems occur, patients with anorexia may need to be hospitalized either voluntarily or involuntarily.
+When severe metabolic or medical problems occur, people with eating disorders may need to be hospitalized either voluntarily or involuntarily.
 A variety of partial hospitalization or day care programs are also available.

 Treatment for Anorexia Nervosa

-The Maudsley Approach.
-For adolescent and other younger patients in the early stages of anorexia nervosa, the Maudsley approach to “refeeding” may be effective.
-The Maudsley approach is a type of family therapy that enlists the family as a central player in the patient’s nutritional recovery.
-Parents take charge of planning and supervising all of the patient’s meals and snacks.
-As recovery progresses, the patient gradually takes on more personal responsibility for determining when and how much to eat.
+The Maudsley Approach: For adolescent and other younger people in the early stages of anorexia nervosa, the Maudsley approach to refeeding may be effective.
+The Maudsley approach is a type of family therapy that enlists the family as a central player in the person's nutritional recovery.
+Parents take charge of planning and supervising all of their child's meals and snacks.
+As recovery progresses, the child gradually takes on more personal responsibility for determining when and how much to eat.
 Weekly family meetings and family-based counseling are also part of this therapeutic approach.

 Psychotherapy and Medications for Anorexia Nervosa

 Individuals usually begin with a form of psychodynamic psychotherapy that provides an empathetic setting, addresses unresolved emotional issues, and rewards positive efforts towards weight gain.
+Some people also benefit from incorporating approaches such as art therapy.
 After weight is restored, cognitive behavioral therapy techniques may be helpful.

-Antidepressants.
-Studies have not reported benefits for treating anorexia nervosa with selective serotonin reuptake inhibitors (SSRIs), the antidepressants that are often useful for patients with bulimia.
+Antidepressants: Studies have not reported benefits for treating anorexia nervosa with selective serotonin reuptake inhibitors (SSRIs), the antidepressants that are often useful for people with bulimia.
 A few studies suggest that these drugs could be useful for people with anorexia nervosa who also have obsessive-compulsive disorder (OCD).

-The role of exercise in recovery is complex, since for those with anorexia excessive exercise is often a component of the original disorder.
-However, very controlled exercise regimens may be used as both a reward for developing good eating habits and as a way to reduce the stomach and intestinal distress that accompanies recovery.
-Exercise should not be performed if severe medical problems still exist and if the patient has not gained significant weight.
+The role of exercise in recovery is complex for those with anorexia, since excessive exercise is often a component of the original disorder.
+Exercise should not be performed if severe medical problems still exist or if the person has not gained significant weight.
 The goal of exercise should be on improving physical fitness and health, not on burning off calories.

 Treatment for Bulimia and Binge-Eating Disorder

-Outpatient treatment is recommended for most patients with these eating disorders.
-Patients with bulimia nervosa rarely need hospitalization except under the following circumstances:
+Outpatient treatment is recommended for most people with these eating disorders.
+People with bulimia nervosa rarely need hospitalization except under the following circumstances: